Are you breastfeeding your baby? Here are ten tips for breastfeeding support…

-I’ve been breastfeeding now for nearly three and a half years in total, and reckon good support is so important for happy breastfeeding,
+Are you breastfeeding your baby?
+I’ve been breastfeeding now for nearly three and a half years in total, and during that time breastfeeding support has proved vital to help us on our feeding journey.

-So here’s all the people – groups, products and things – that have helped me along the way, in my ten tips for breastfeeding support.
+So here are all the people – groups, products and things – that have helped me along the way, in my ten tips for breastfeeding support.

 1) Midwives are brilliant, make use of them when you can.
 I had a lot of problems at the start but was lucky enough to have access to a group of community midwives who came out to visit us most days for weeks (read more about in my TalkMum post).